bartcich/express-mongoose-angular2/README.md

 - CORS
 - and many more.

-## Client side based on [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter)
+## Client side based on Angular Cli
 - Angular2
 - Angular Material 2
 - Webpack